Holiday Hounds on Parade

-Winners will receive ribbons and a gift for their pooch.
-The following awards will be based on age groups of 16 and under, and 17 and older:
+Winners will receive plaques and a gift for their pooch.
+The following awards will be awarded.

-The Holiday Hounds on Parade will choose a Prince and Princess who will be featured in the Parade of Lights and will ride in their own convertible or float.
+The Holiday Hounds on Parade will choose a Prince and Princess who will be featured in the Parade of Lights and will ride on their own float.